Meet your zone representatives

 Meet your zone delivery team

 We deliver work related to the zone committee's recommendations through an on-the-ground team made up of Environment Canterbury staff.
-Watch the video to learn more about zone delivery in Canterbury.
+See our video about managing water in Canterbury.

 The Christchurch West Melton water zone delivery team is: